miramo1/Spy-Vs-Reddit/README.md

-<h1>SPY VS. Reddit</h1>
+* <h1>SPY VS. Reddit</h1>

 <h4>Process: Scrape redditor profiles for stock picks.
 Stock performance is compared to SPY according to redditors earliest mention date.</h4>

-106k Reddit profiles analyzed, of which 16.2k mentioned at least 5 stocks.
+106k Reddit profiles analyzed, 57k mentioned at least 1 stock, 16k mentioned at least 5 stocks.

-3200 of them were able to beat SPY at least 50% of the time.
+Of the 16k, 3200 were able to beat SPY at least 50% of the time.

 Price Increase Post Mention, PIPM, checks if the stock hit a higher price at least once after the date of mention.